JavenCao/Thala_Rescue_workflow/README.md

       cd ./VCF_file/Joint/
       python find_causals.py

-After this, you will find report for each tested samples with poteintial causal mutation found and coresponding IGV snapshots for the mutations.
+After this, you will find report for each tested samples with poteintial causal mutation found and coresponding IGV snapshots for these mutations.